chhsoe/DIY-Zigbee-RainGauge/README.md

 Goto settings->Automations and then press the + button

-you choose the doorsensor you just added and then choose when its open
+Choose the doorsensor you just added and then choose when its open

-Then duplicate it and change it to then its closed
+Then duplicate it and change it to when its closed

 you should now have 2, one open and one closed